 Juneau Area Management Biologist

-Juneau- The Alaska Department of Fish and Game would like to remind anglers that the sport and personal use (PU) shrimp fisheries in Tenakee Inlet that were closed in the fall of 2012 remain closed until further notice.
-The closed area consists of all marine waters of Tenakee Inlet west of a line extending across the entrance of Tenakee Inlet from South Passage Point to East Point.
+Juneau- The Alaska Department of Fish and Game announced today that the sport and personal use (PU) shrimp fisheries in the Juneau area will remain closed until further notice.
+The closed area consists of all marine waters of Section 11-A (see attached map) north and west of a line extending from a regulatory marker at 58o 12.33’N. lat., 134o10’W long., to the Coast Guard marker and light on Point Arden at 58o 09.55’N. lat., 134o10.69’W. long., south of the latitude of Little Island Light, and east of a line from Little Island Light to Point Retreat Light.

 The intention of these closures is to allow shrimp abundance to rebound from the current low level.
-The department will continue annual fall surveys to monitor the Tenakee Inlet shrimp resource, and all Tenakee Inlet shrimp fisheries will remain closed until survey data indicates abundance can sustain future harvests.
+The department will continue to monitor the Section 11-A shrimp resource.
+The personal use and sport pot fisheries will remain closed until data indicates spot shrimp abundance can again sustain harvests.